-- 5.3 Travel Plans, and the promotion of sustainable travel modes, have a significant impact on the modal split of a development and the proportion of car trips.
-Therefore, this Travel Plan adopts the following targets for the development: - Target 1 All residents and potential purchasers will be aware of the Travel Plan prior to occupation or within two weeks of occupation. - Target 2 The opportunities and benefits of sustainable modes of travel will be promoted, with the aim to achieve a 10% reduction in the residents' single occupancy vehicle car driver modal share, by the end of the monitoring period. - 5.4 With regards to Target 1, every resident over the age of 16 years is to be aware of the objective of the Travel Plan, the measures that are on offer, how to contact the Travel Plan Co-ordinator, and that the Travel Plan Co-ordinator can advise residents on alternative travel options for all types of journeys, within two weeks of moving to the development. - 5.5 With regards to Target 2, the 10% reduction in the single occupancy vehicle trips will be complimented by an increase in the proportion of walking, cycling, public transport and car sharing travel modes, and also by a reduction in overall travel. - 5.6 A 10% reduction in the 58.4% single occupancy vehicle car driver modal share (66.5% drivers-8.1% passengers) will equate to a 5.8% reduction, and thus a single occupancy car driver modal share of 52.6%.
+- 5.3 This Travel Plan adopts the following targets for the development, which should not be changed or updated without the prior written approval of NCC: - Target 1 All residents and potential purchasers will be aware of the Travel Plan prior to occupation or within two weeks of occupation. - Target 2 The opportunities and benefits of sustainable modes of travel will be promoted, with the aim to achieve a 10% reduction in the residents' single occupancy vehicle car driver modal share, by the end of the monitoring period (5 years following 50% occupation). - 5.4 With regards to Target 1, every resident over the age of 16 years is to be aware of the objective of the Travel Plan, the measures that are on offer, how to contact the Travel Plan Co-ordinator, and that the Travel Plan Co-ordinator can advise residents on alternative travel options for all types of journeys, within two weeks of moving to the development. - 5.5 With regards to Target 2, the 10% reduction in the single occupancy vehicle trips will be complimented by an increase in the proportion of walking, cycling, public transport and car sharing travel modes, and also by a reduction in overall travel. - 5.6 A 10% reduction in the 58.4% single occupancy vehicle car driver modal share (66.5% drivers-8.1% passengers) will equate to a 5.8% reduction, and thus a single occupancy car driver modal share of 52.6%.
 In terms of vehicle trip generation, a 10% reduction in the number of single occupancy car trips will equate to the following maximum number of single occupancy car trips being generated by the 300 dwellings, calculated as follows: